-The Company incurred a pretax loss of \$18.9 million for the write off of debt issuance costs associated with the termination of the senior secured credit facilities, which is reflected in Other (income) expense in the condensed consolidated statement of income for the 26-week period ended August 2, 2013
+The termination of the senior secured term loan facility and the ABL Facility (as defined below) in connection with the refinancing discussed above resulted in a pretax loss of \$18.9 million for the write off of debt issuance costs associated with those facilities, which is reflected in Other (income) expense in the condensed consolidated statement of income for the 39-week period ended November 1, 2013.

-On March 15, 2012, the Company's previous senior secured revolving credit facility ("ABL Facility") was amended to extend its maturity date and increase its total commitment.
-In connection with the amendment, the Company incurred \$2.7 million of debt issuance costs, the unamortized portion of which was written off when this facility was terminated during the first quarter of 2013 as disclosed above.
-During the 26-week period ended August 3, 2012, the Company recorded a pretax loss of \$1.6 million for the write off of a portion of existing debt issuance costs, which is reflected in Other (income) expense in the condensed consolidated statement of income for that period.
+During the 39-week period ended November 2, 2012, the Company recorded a pretax loss of \$1.6 million for the write off of a portion of existing debt issuance costs related to its previous senior secured revolving credit facility ("ABL Facility"), which is reflected in Other (income) expense in the condensed consolidated statement of income for that period.